KaratziasK/File-Reading-Performance-Comparison/README.md

 time ./fread long_file.txt S
 time ./read short_file.txt i
 ```

+### Example of output
+```sh
+real	0m0,009s
+user	0m0,001s
+sys	0m0,009s
+```

 ### Explanation of the `time` Command
 - **`real`**: Represents the actual time taken for the process to complete, including all overheads, waits, and multi-process interactions.
 - **`user`**: Reflects the time the CPU spends executing user instructions for the program, a measure of how intensive the program's calculations are.
 - **`sys`**: Reflects the time the CPU spends on behalf of the program in kernel mode, which involves handling tasks like I/O operations.

 ## Results
-### Example of result
-```sh
-real	0m0,009s
-user	0m0,001s
-sys	0m0,009s
-```
 The results of the experiments, including time taken for reading files of different sizes using both methods, are documented in the accompanying PDF report.